Blackheath Primary School

 Year 1

-Children begin the new academic year with a provision focused approach; a whole class maths input is provided before targeted groups of children work with the teacher to deepen their learning.
-Towards the end of the year, the children transition to a more formal method of learning.
+Children begin the new academic year with a provision-focused approach.
+After a whole-class Maths input, targeted groups of children work with the teacher to deepen their learning, while the remaining children engage with structured continuous provision activities.
+These activities are carefully designed to consolidate skills, promote independence, encourage exploration and allow children to apply their learning in hands-on, meaningful ways.
+Children continue with this approach until the Spring term, when they gradually transition to a more formal method of learning.
 Much of the curriculum is based on White Rose Maths and enriched with NCETM activities.
 Children also participate in the Mastering Number programme daily.

 Years 2 – 6